thomaslanghorst/crypto-selling-algorithm/README.md

 # Crypto Selling Algorithm

 The crypto selling algorithm is a small program that indicates selling opportunities for crypto coins.
-I

 It looks at the prices of Solana and Cardano from _2021-01-18_ to _2022-01-18_  and watches out for two criteria to find selling points: